Become a SAAS Member

 Following the SAAS board's agreement, the composition of the jury will not be made public.
 The jury's decision, which is unappealable, will be made public during the members' general assembly at the biennial conference.

-The next deadline for submitting works is January 15th 2019, and the awards will be made public at the 14th SAAS conference, to be held at the Universidad de Salamanca in Spring 2019.
+The next deadline for submitting works is January 15th 2025, and the awards will be made public at the 16th SAAS conference, to be held at the Universidad de Granada in Spring 2023.